-SAFE Spot Child Advocacy Center provides services to help children and families affected by sexual abuse or severe physical abuse.
-Our services include:
+Safe Spot provides services to help children & families affected by abuse.

-After possible abuse is reported, the child is interviewed in SAFE Spot's interview room.
+Forensic Interviews After possible abuse is reported, the child is interviewed one-on-one in Safe Spot's interview room.
 Our interviewers are trained in ways to gather information without leading or upsetting the child.
-The interview is recorded, and members of the center's multidisciplinary team can watch the interview from our observation room as it happens.
-Click here to find out more about our forensic interviewers and their training.
+The interview is recorded, and investigators can watch the interview from our observation room as it happens.

-A medical examiner checks the child's health and looks for evidence of injuries.
+Medical Evaluations A trained medical professional with The Child Protection Team at Brenner Children's Hospital examines the child to ensure they are safe and healthy.
 The exam is performed in a child-friendly room and is not invasive or painful.

-One of SAFE Spot's contracted therapists conducts a trauma assessment to find out how abuse has affected the child.
+Mental Health Care One of Safe Spot's contracted therapists conducts a trauma assessment to find out how abuse may have affected the child.
 After assessment, the therapist uses an evidence-based treatment to help the child recover.
 In some cases, non-offending family members may also participate in therapy.
-Click here for more information about how our therapists help children recover after abuse.

 Child Advocacy Centers: A Better Response to Abuse